Proverbs 21:13

 Those who ignore the needy should not expect mercy when they themselves cry for help.

-13 Whoever stops his ears at the cry of the poor, he will also cry out, but shall not be heard.
+13 Whoever shuts his ears to the cry of the poor, he too shall cry out and receive no answer.

 Those who ignore the needy should not expect mercy when they themselves cry for help.